Xetera/notes/docs/american_gov/chapter3.md

 ### 6 Requirements

-1. **Legal powers:**  Regional govt.s must have power to them to form their own political structure.
+1. **Legal powers:**  Regional govts. must have power to them to form their own political structure.
   * California has a state Assembly, and a state senate
   * There are term limites for each senate assemblymen and each state senator.
   * A governor and deputy governor who is independently elected.